jaySiddhapura-eng/ArrayList/README.md

                      }
                  ~~~

-    15.

 ## LinkedList

 1. ArrayList and LinkedList both implements the List interface

+2. Therefore, **all the methods demonstrated in ArrayList section applies to LinkedList**

-2. Both maintains the **insertion order**
+3. Both maintains the **insertion order**

-3. Both are **non synchronized** classes
+4. Both are **non synchronized** classes

-4. What is **Node** in LinkedList?
+5. What is **Node** in LinkedList?

-   1. LinkedList is a linear data structure where each element is a separate object
+   1. LinkedList is a linear data structure where each element is a separate object<br>
-   2. This element object of the List called as Node
+   2. This element object of the List called as Node<br>
-   3. Each node holds reference to the neighboring node along with the data
+   3. Each node holds reference to the neighboring node along with the data<br>
-   4. If node holds reference of next node only then list known as **Singly Linked List**
+   4. If node holds reference of next node only then list known as **Singly Linked List**<br>
-   5. If node holds reference of both next and previous node then list known as **Doubly Linked List**
+   5. If node holds reference of both next and previous node then list known as **Doubly Linked List**<br>

-5. Differences between LinkedList and ArrayList
+6. Differences between LinkedList and ArrayList

    | ArrayList                                                    | LinkedList                                                   |
    | :----------------------------------------------------------- | :----------------------------------------------------------- |